-- May utilize the services of third parties to prepare bar examination questions or by using the services of the National Conference of Bar Examiners, subject to review and approval by the Board of Trustees.
-With the exception of examination questions provided by the National Conference of Bar Examiners, the attorney and judicial officer members of the committee, or their designated content validation panels, must review all bar examination questions before they are administered on a bar examination or released for use in any study guide; - Must develop and maintain qualification standards, subject to review and approval by the Supreme Court, for the committee's selection of panelists and subject matter experts for any content validation panels designated by the committee to review new questions drafted for the examination; - Must develop and maintain standards for accrediting the ability of any third-party vendor to administer and/or proctor the bar examination in any format (in-person, online, or hybrid), subject to review and approval by the Board of Trustees; - (4) Must develop and maintain standards regarding bar examination testing accommodations, subject to review and approval by the Board of Trustees; - (5) Must oversee the grading process of the bar examination and develop and maintain standards for regrading or for any scoring adjustments redressing exam administration irregularities, subject to review and approval by the Board of Trustees; and - (6) Must recommend the passing score for the bar examination, subject to review and approval by the Supreme Court.
-The Supreme Court must set the passing score of the examination.
+Board of Trustees, to prepare bar examination questions, provided that the vendor has no financial interest in other matters that might create a conflict of interest with the State Bar or with the vendor's ability to draft fair and reliable exam questions.
+With the exception of examination questions provided by the National Conference of Bar Examiners, the attorney and judicial officer members of the committee, or their designated content validation panels, must review all new questions drafted for the examination before they are administered on a bar examination or released for use in any study guide; - Must develop, maintain, and publish qualification standards, subject to review and approval by the Supreme Court, for the committee's selection of panelists and subject matter experts for any content validation panels or standard setting panels designated by the committee to review new examination questions or to determine the recommended raw passing score for the bar examination; - (3) Must develop, maintain, and publish standards for assessing the ability of any third-party vendor to administer and/or proctor the bar examination in any format (in-person, online, or hybrid), subject to review and approval by the Board of Trustees; - (4) Must develop, maintain, and publish standards regarding bar examination testing accommodations, subject to review and approval by the Board of Trustees;

+- (5) Must oversee the grading process of the bar examination and develop, maintain, and publish standards for grading, regrading, and for any scoring adjustments redressing exam administration irregularities, subject to review and approval by the Board of Trustees; - (6) Must recommend any change to the passing score for the bar examination, subject to review and approval by the Supreme Court; and - (7) Must consult with law school stakeholders on issues relating to the doctrines tested on the bar examination, the experience of examinees, and the effective design and delivery of exams.